 Episode 2

-Episode 2 - Bonus - Hooked in 10 Minutes: The Key to Engaging Your Audience, with Alexandra Boylan
+Episode 2 - Hooked in 10 Minutes: The Key to Engaging Your Audience, with Alexandra Boylan

 In this exclusive, member’s only episode of the Faith and Family Filmmakers podcast with hosts Geoffrey Whitt and Jaclyn Whitt, Guest Alexandra shares her extensive experience as an independent filmmaker, revealing her knowledge and tactics on film distribution.
 The discussion revolves around the critical role of a movie poster, the importance of knowing and targeting your specific audience, and the strategic necessity of an engaging first 10 minutes of the film.
 Alexandra provides advice on marketing strategies, such as seeking professional help for poster designs, scriptwriting with poster visuals in mind, and treating your film's first 10 minutes as a make-or-break hook for both audience and distribution companies.
 Alexandra shares anecdotally about the important lessons she learned on the importance of taking advice from established experts in their field to ensure successful movie sales.